Zhou Youping: Crimes

-On the evening of June 22, 2006, Zhou arranged to meet a man at a hotel in the Kaifu District.
+On the evening of 22 June 2006, Zhou arranged to meet a man at a hotel in the Kaifu District.
 When they met, he drugged the man with sedatives, then stole 600 yuan and his mobile phone.
 Four days later, the man found Zhou and confronted him, with the two engaging in a scuffle which was broken up by authorities.
 Zhou was subsequently arrested when the policemen learned that he had robbed the victim, and he was subsequently given a 3-year prison sentence and a 5,000 yuan fine.
 He was paroled for good behavior in August 2008, but ceased singing altogether.

 Around September 2009, Zhou started posting on various BDSM websites, advertising that he was searching for "slaves".
 His victims of choice were usually men in their 20s or early 30s from the northern regions, most of which were relatively tall.
 He would usually meet them in hotels or guesthouses around Changsha, where they would choke each other with ropes.
-From October 11 to November 26, six of Zhou's one-night stands were found hanging in their rooms.
+In some instances, the victims were asphyxiated by Zhou while other times, Zhou tricked the victims into hanging themselves for Zhou's sexual pleasure by lying about the safety of autoerotic asphyxiation.
+From 10 October to 26 November, six of Zhou's one-night stands were found hanging in their rooms.
 The similarity of all the deaths (the way the victim had hanged themselves, being naked, etc.) led authorities to believe that none of them were accidental, and they eventually started an inquiry to resolve what exactly had transpired.

+Murders

+The victims, who are referred to by pseudonyms, were all discovered the morning after their deaths: